phcurado/parameter/README.md

 ## Schema

-First step for building the schema of your data is creating the schema definition.
+The first step for building a schema for your data is to create a schema definition.
-This can be achived by using the `Parameter.Schema` macro.
+This can be achieved by using the `Parameter.Schema` macro.

 ```elixir
 defmodule UserSchema do
   use Parameter.Schema